 - Space-saving benefits: GPON fiber is a fraction of the size of traditional copper cables, meaning less space is required to run the cabling through your building.
 Also, thanks to the extended signal reach, you don’t need as much signal-boosting equipment.
 As a result, you can install fewer server rooms and equipment to sustain your business’s network requirements.

 - Lower cost: Fiber optic GPON cables are less expensive than copper-based LAN cables.
 You can also increase your long-term savings by avoiding the need to invest in wiring closets and associated electronics.
-A comparative study of PON vs. copper Ethernet LAN conducted by Nokia Bell Labs Consulting found that businesses experience a 20 to 60 percent decrease in total cost of ownership after five years.
+A comparative study of PON vs. copper Ethernet LAN conducted by Nokia Bell Labs Consulting found that businesses experience a 20% to 60% decrease in the total cost of ownership after five years.

 - Flexible infrastructure capacity: With a single network, you can achieve full coverage for voice, data, surveillance cameras, Wi-Fi backhaul, and other network functions required to conduct business.

 - Environmentally friendly: As a more efficient and powerful technology for your building, you can consider GPON a step in the right direction.
 It requires considerably fewer active components to remain up and running, and it doesn’t have strict operating temperature requirements.
 This means your business uses less electricity and air conditioning when you switch to GPON.

 Our offices in Phoenix, Tempe, and Tucson allow us to serve businesses throughout the Southwest.
 Don’t let lagging network speeds slow down your voice and data signals!
 Keep up with your competitors by using GPON as a fast, efficient network solution.
-To hire cabling contractors to install GPON infrastructure in your building, please contact Corporate Technology Solutions today.
-Our offices in Phoenix, Tempe, and Tucson allow us to serve businesses throughout the Southwest.